Phoenix Performing Arts Programs

 Bachelor of Arts in Music

-This 4-year degree includes studio and piano instruction, music theory coursework and music history courses.
+This 4-year degree takes a look at the human history of music including social behavior and cultural significance.
+Coursework includes studio and piano instruction, music theory and music history.
 Students may also be required to attend specific concerts.
 Candidates for this program must take part in undergraduate auditions.

 Bachelor of Music in Performance